B Shaped Pregnant Belly – Causes, Concerns & Support Tips

+Pregnancy bumps come in all sizes and shapes.
+Many reasons determine the pregnancy belly shapes.
+Fitness can also determine the shape of the pregnancy belly.
 Most mothers have a D-shaped belly, while a few might have a pear or a ‘B-shaped’ pregnant belly.
-While pregnant mothers worry about the health of their babies and their bodies, mothers nowadays are worried about the shape of their bellies and hope to have a traditional D-shaped belly instead of a B-belly.
-Many pregnant mothers are being abused because of the shape of their belly bumps, something they cannot control!
+Mothers nowadays are worried about the shape of their bellies and hope to have a traditional D-shaped belly instead of a B-belly.

-What Is B-Shaped Pregnant Belly?
+What Is a B-shaped Pregnant Belly?

 Bellies that are B-shaped are like the capital letter ‘B’.
 It is a B-belly when the middle of your stomach has a waistband so that the belly gets divided between the bottom and the top.
 B-shaped bellies have two curves instead of just one curve on the belly.
 A B-shaped belly during pregnancy is mainly seen in plus-size women.
 And, for plus-sized women, a baby bump can take longer to show.
 A B-shaped belly is not harmful to the baby or the mother and is just a variation of the usual D-shaped belly.